 Spark Foundry is the #3 media network within Publicis Groupe, formed from the demerger of Mediavest from the old Starcom Mediavest business and its combination with what was previously another separate unit within the wider group, Spark Communications.
+COMvergence estimated billings of $7.1bn for 2018.
 In 2019, Spark Foundry also absorbed most of the global outposts of sister network Blue 449.
 Three offices of Blue 449 remain in the US, UK and France, reporting into the Spark Foundry network.
+The combined billings from Spark Foundry and Blue 449 would push the merged business back into the Top Ten.
 AdAge estimated combined global revenues of $615m in 2018.
 Chris Boothe is global president.
 Spark Foundry traces its roots back to 1999, and the creation of Starlink as a Chicago-based satellite to the main Starcom media division within Leo Burnett.
 Its original aim was to serve as a media partner to smaller agencies also under the Burnett umbrella.
 A year later, the merger of Leo Burnett and D'Arcy led to the combination of their own respective media units as Starcom MediaVest, and in 2003 Starlink began offering its services directly to smaller clients who would have been swamped within the main agency.
 In 2007 it rebranded as Spark Communications, specialising in digital media, still mainly for smaller clients.
 It was relaunched yet again in 2012 as a standalone network in its own right, operating as a third media brand alongside Starcom and MediaVest, which had remained separate units in the US and a handful of other markets as a result of client conflicts.
 The "Mediapalooza" review frenzy of 2015 created a new opportunity for the business.
 MediaVest was one of the agencies most badly damaged by that sweeping overhaul of traditional planning and buying relationships, losing its two key US clients Coca-Cola and P&G. As a result, Publicis took the decision to overhaul its media structure, and phase out its two weaker brands of MediaVest and Optimedia (then part of ZenithOptimedia).
 MediaVest's remaining standalone operations merged with Spark to create MediaVest Spark.
 In 2017, the MediaVest name was dumped altogether.

 Capsule checked 16th August 2019